DucLoc1999/Seerbot-TradingAgent/trading-assistant/README.md

 ## 🙏 Acknowledgements

-- The Sonic Network team for creating an amazing platform
+- The Cardano team for creating an amazing platform
-- The Sonic DeFAI Hackathon organizers for the opportunity
+- The Cardano Blockchain Hackathon organizers for the opportunity
 - All open-source libraries and tools that made this project possible

-Built with ❤️ for the Sonic DeFAI Hackathon
+Built with ❤️ for the Cardano Blockchain Hackathon